Joan Trimble: Later life and death

-After the death of her father in 1967, she became managing director of the family firm and took over the running of his newspaper, The Impartial Reporter, in Enniskillen, the fourth generation of her family to do so.
+After the death of her father in 1967, she became managing director of the family firm.
+She also took over the running of his newspaper, The Impartial Reporter, in Enniskillen, the fourth generation of her family to do so.
 She remained its proprietor and editor until her death, when she was succeeded by her daughter.

-She was an active managing director, in the ten years after 1967 commuting between London, where she was teaching, and Enniskillen; and she became involved in local journalism and wrote for the paper, including a weekly column devoted to the history of the district.
+She was an active managing director, commuting from 1967 to 1977 between London, where she was teaching, and Enniskillen.
+She became involved in local journalism and wrote for the paper, including a weekly column devoted to the history of the district.
 In 1977, she retired from her position at the Royal College of Music to concentrate on the Reporter.

 In the 1990s, she was commissioned for a new composition and the first recordings of her music appeared.
 She died in Enniskillen on 6 August 2000, at the age of 85, two weeks after the death of her husband.